During the application process you must complete a study plan (learning agreement).

 Since most of the course information for the next academic year is not available during the spring application period, you should use the current information.

-You do not need to send a copy of your learning agreement to the Welcome Office before you arrive.
+You do not need to send a copy of your learning agreement to the Incoming Mobility Office before you arrive.

-Upon arrival in Siena, you will discuss your study plan with your UNISI academic coordinator: he can confirm your proposed study program and/or suggest possible changes.
+Upon arrival in Siena, you will discuss your study plan with your UNISI academic coordinator: (S)he can confirm your proposed study program and/or suggest possible changes.

 You will be able to make changes to your Learning Agreement upon your arrival in Siena: A “Changes to the Learning Agreement”- form can be filled out during the first four weeks after your arrival.